Tharmeem1999/SQL_Data_Exploration-COVID19/README.md

 The dashboard was created and published using **Tableau Public**.
 You can view it here:
 🔗 [Simple COVID Dashboard on Tableau Public](https://public.tableau.com/app/profile/tharmeem.puthra/viz/SimpleCOVIDDashboard/Dashboard1)

 > **Note:** Tableau Public does not support direct SQL file imports.
-Therefore, I exported the SQL query results to Excel, which are included in the `Tableau Tables` folder in this repository.
+Therefore, I exported the SQL query results to Excel, which are included in the `Tableau Table files` folder in this repository.
 These Excel files were then used to build the dashboard in Tableau Public.